Donbosc/Donbosc/README.md

-Hey @Donbosc!
-It looks like you’ve got a great template here.
-How about filling it out with some specifics?
-Here’s a quick guide to help:

 - 👋 Hi, I’m @Donbosc
 - 👀 I’m interested in software development, cyber security data science, creative writing
 - 🌱 I’m currently learning new programming language, machine learning, graphic design, Python